osen91/django_modern_admin/README.md

 DjangoModernAdmin is a materialize Django admin extension to for your web apps.
 With DjangoModernAdmin your dashboard will be more powerful and awesome.

-You can download 'https and install requirements for test sample.
+You can download https://github.com/arifonursen/DjangoAdminSample.git and install requirements for test sample.

 Quick start
 -----------